-- vii.
-Any building mass that exceeds the maximum base height of 55 feet must establish a separation or break that is open to the sky, measuring at least 25 feet along the streetfront property line, with a depth no less than 15 feet as measured perpendicular from the streetfont property line. - (1) The recessed breaks must provide a clear visual break between building volumes, but at the same time contribute to a positive streetscape environment.
+vii.
+Building Recessed Breaks.
+Any building mass that exceeds the maximum base height of 55 feet must establish a separation or break that is open to the sky, measuring at least 25 feet along the streetfront property line, with a depth no less than 15 feet as measured perpendicular from the streetfront property line.
+For buildings along Maple Street, the recessed break shall be a minimum of 10 feet in depth.
+(See Figures H-3 and H-4)

-- (2) The recessed spaces shall be open to the sky above the ground level.
+- (1) The recessed breaks must provide a clear visual break between building volumes, but at the same time contribute to a positive streetscape environment. - (2) The recessed spaces shall be open to the sky above the ground level.
 A light-weight sheltering structure, distinct from the architecture of the principal building (e.g., steel and glass trellis, awning, canopy, or single-level storefront) may be incorporated within the recessed space to provide activity along the street and protection to the ground level activity.
-This structure may encroach into the public right-of-way by up to two feet and shall extend horizontally on either side of the recessed space by two feet to interlock with the principal building.
-The structure may include sliding doors or gates that can be secured at night, provided that they are accessible and visible during daytime business hours. - (3) These recessed spaces along the streetfront shall be considered as an opportunity for creative solutions that enhance the streetscape environment.
+This structure may encroach into the public right-of-way by at least 1 foot and no more than 2 feet and shall extend horizontally on either side of the recessed space by two feet to interlock with the principal building.
+The structure may include sliding doors or gates that can be secured at night, provided that they are accessible and visible during daytime business hours.
+(See Figure H-5 and photos below) - (3) These recessed spaces along the streetfront shall be considered as an opportunity for creative solutions that enhance the streetscape environment.
 They must be designed and programmed to be purposeful and meaningful places that support positive activity and preclude anti-social behavior.
 They could include building entries, cafes or retail extension areas.
 Courtyards and paseos are particularly encouraged as a way of separating building volumes and in creating unique public spaces that connect to Pacific Avenue.
 The recessed spaces may be gated.
+(See Figure H-5)

-Figure H-4: Example of horizontal massing variation and recessed break.
+Figure H-4: Example of horizontal massing variation and recessed break in building.